T. Todd Morrill

 Steve Blank spent nearly 20 years involved in or co-founded eight Silicon Valley startups, ranging from semiconductors to video games, and personal computers to supercomputers.
 He teaches entrepreneurship at UC Berkeley’s Haas School of Business, Columbia University and Stanford’s Graduate School of Engineering.
 His book The Four Steps to the Epiphany launched the Customer Development and Lean Startup revolution.
 He blogs at www.steveblank.com.

-Rhonda Shrader, Executive Director, Instructor, Berkeley Haas School of Business
+Rhonda Shrader, Executive Director, LAUNCH Instructor, Berkeley Haas School of Business

 Eugene Noh, Adjunct Instructor & Recruiting Manager, UC Berkeley College of Engineering